Do you have job posting rules?

 Job seekers on our site are focussed and looking at your posting because they've already searched for certain conditions and seen the job title as well as which organization is posting the job.

 In fact, many respondents actually found logos distracting while they were trying to quickly find the important facts about a job (bear in mind they're browsing through perhaps dozens of postings at a time).

-Logo files also slow down page load times guzzle bandwidth - this can translate into increased costs for people browsing our site from mobile devices (where they're paying for bandwidth used).
+Logo files also slow down page load times (never good) and guzzle bandwidth (this can translate into increased costs for people browsing our site from mobile devices where they pay for bandwidth used).

 So, given that the most important requirement for a job seeker is getting at the information in each posting quickly and effectively, and the negligible benefits of displaying logos on job pages, we decided against providing this facility.

 But don't despair - when a job seeker wants to find out more about your organization, they'll follow the link to your website where they'll then be exposed to your organization's logo in all its glory!

 How do I make a change to my job posting?

 Just log in, click on the 'post jobs' tab, and you will be able to edit your job.
 No waiting for approval or intervention from our side.
 The only thing you cannot change once a job is public is the job title.

 Can I extend the deadline on a job posting?

 Yes.
 Simply edit your job and change the closing date.
 No waiting for approval or intervention from our side.
 For your convenience we also send you an email reminder 2 days before your job closes so you can decide if you'd like to extend it.